 - possible to sell functions not available at initial delivery.

-After 42 years working with Volvo in different countries and in different positions and with very different tasks I was retired according to the general agreements between the "Unions" in Sweden in December 2000.
+After 42 years working with Volvo in different countries and in different positions and with very different tasks I was retired according to the general agreements between the ”Unions” in Sweden in December 2000.
 About half a year later a new law allowed people to continue their employment until 67 years of age.
 However, I had already founded my small consultancy firm right after retirement.
-I was in a good position to offer my skill and experience as a consultant for many years to come.
+I was in an advantageous position to offer my skill and experience as a consultant for many years to come.

 In January 2001, immediately after my retirement, I got an assignment with Volvo Graders in Canada as a Project Coordinator for the implementation of ESW in their Grader Products.
 This assignment lasted for about 1½ year.
-Since then I have had assignments with Volvo IT that beside the work at the office in Eskilstuna, Sweden, took me to Korea, Canada, France and Germany.
+Since then, I have had assignments with Volvo IT that beside the work at the office in Eskilstuna, Sweden, took me to Korea, Canada, France and Germany.
 I had one assignment in Germany in May 2004.
-I also have been assigned during 2005 and 2006 by Volvo CE Components in Eskilstuna as an expert on the "Central ESW Applications" and of course PROST.
+I also have been assigned during 2005 and 2006 by Volvo CE Components in Eskilstuna as an expert on the ”Central ESW Applications” and of course PROST.
 My latest assignment was with Volvo Road Machinery in Hameln, Germany.
 I assisted in Adapting their internal applications and interfacing these to the central applications for ESW.
 This work was terminated early 2009.

-I have always had the fortune to be working with some very good colleagues.
+I have always had the fortune to be working with some incredibly good colleagues.
 The willingness to find optimal solutions was always there.
 We never had any problems with prestigious or stingy participants in the project groups.
 The success of the projects was of course just as much related to the people around me as it was to me personally.
 I have been lucky to have the right people in my projects.

 A replacement of a Part-related subsystem in PROST was implemented fall 2006.
 However, it will still take several years to have a full replacement of PROST.
 Volvo CE and Volvo IT had som hard times due to low sales of their products and a general recession in Sweden as well as in the rest of the world for Construction Equipment and Trucks and this will not boost the development of a PROST-replacement.

-However, I recently met Ola Widén, in November 2016, and he told me that VCE will start a new project with the aim to replace PROST.
+However, I met Ola Widén in November 2016, and he told me that VCE will start a new project with the aim to replace PROST.
 They have obviously given up the idea of replacing PROST with the Volvo Trucks system KOLA and also the later attempt of using Windchill as a replacement.